bradonomics/bradonomics.com/_drafts/note-taking.md

 **Drawbacks**

+- The biggest con to me is, there is no way to sync my notes in Joplin with the files in another directory.
+So, for example, if I have published something to bradonomics.com and have that article in my `~/projects/bradonomics.com/articles` directory, it doesn't sync with that note in Joplin.
 - Inner linking can be done, but not by typing the note name as you might expect.
 You must first visit the note to be linked to, copy the note ID, then use a colon followed by a slash followed by the note ID like so: `[link text](:/7ca3750791aa4f2eb7d4a3)`.
 - You can't search for the notes by ID.
 - Using the mouse wheel to scroll in viewer mode is hella janky.